BettercareHealth/bettercare/mmh/mmh-1.md

 ### 1-14 Can mental illness during pregnancy affect the infant and child?

 Mental illness in pregnant women is associated with:

 *	Poor fetal growth
 *	Preterm delivery
 *	Infants that are more vulnerable to infection and disease
 *	Infants that are more frequently admitted to hospital.

 Children of mothers with mental illness are more likely to:

 *	Be abused
 *	Perform poorly at school
 *	Develop mental illness themselves.

+> Mental illness in the mother can negatively affect the infant and child.

 ### 1-15 What impact may maternal mental illness have on the family and society?